RapidAPI/DevRel-Stack-Data/guides/posts/rapidql/post.md

 ---
 title: How to use RapidQL to get data from multiple APIs and databases
-slug: rapidql
 description: RapidQL lets developers query multiple API resources and databases at a time, combining them to create one unified query.
 publishedDate: 2021-10-02T19:10:30.765Z
 lastModifiedDate: 2021-10-02T19:10:30.765Z
 authors:
   - ahmadBilal
-category: RapidAPI
+category: rapidapi
 tags:
     - api
     - rapidql
 coverImage: ''
-draft: false
 ---

 <Lead>
 	RapidQL lets developers query more than one API resource and database at a time, combining them to create one unified query.
 </Lead>

 ## RapidQL